8 Best Renters Insurance Companies in Washington of 2023

 In Washington, the standard renters insurance policy covers liability, theft, medical treatment, and loss of use.

-What makes a basic policy unique is the customization you can get to tailor your policy to your needs, as well any add-ons or endorsements that you may want to purchase for additional coverage or protection.
+What makes a basic policy unique is the customization you can get to tailor your policy to your needs and any add-ons or endorsements you may want to purchase for additional coverage or protection.

 So, the standard coverage includes the following: